GIL794/gil794.github.io/reeadme.md

 Gabriele Iacopo Langellotto Dev Blog https://gil794.github.io

+## Do not change the name of this Readme, is spelled wrong so your blog always pull your index

 Once you fork this repo, rename it with your username and save.
 Wait for a couple of minutes and your blog is ready to go, with my content so maker sure to modify the following pages:
 - Index
 - Zabout